KarynaNech/hangman801/README.md

 ### Installation instructions
+Just run milestone_4.py with a prefferable python interreter.
 ### Usage instructions
 ### File structure of the project
 % milestone_3.py contains functins check_guess which checks if the letter is in the word and and ask_user_input, which requires a user input and calls out the check_guess function.